Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Current Ethics-Related Challenges

 Online hate and abuse did not emerge from the online spaces.
 Rather, it reflects and possibly exaggerates marginalization and othering of minority groups happening offline.
-In other words, it is not so much a technological, but rather a cultural problem \cite{phillips2015we}.
-Anonymity, length limits, diminished feedback, minimal social clues, and excess attention, all contribute to a higher likelihood of heated conversations and offensive behavior in online communications than in face-to-face encounters \cite{friedman2003conflict}.
-But while technological, corporate policy, and legal interventions are necessary today, they will be ineffective in the long run unless we make a cultural shift.
+In other words, it is not so much a technological, but rather a cultural problem \shortcite{phillips2015we}.
+Anonymity, length limits, diminished feedback, minimal social clues, and excess attention, all contribute to a higher likelihood of heated conversations and offensive behavior in online communications than in face-to-face encounters \shortcite{friedman2003conflict}.
+But while technological, corporate policy, and legal interventions are necessary today, they can be made more effective in the long run if combined with a cultural shift.

-\subsection{Fairness and Non-discrimination}
+\subsection{Fairness and Non-Discrimination}

 The concept of fairness is one of the most fundamental moral values accepted across different cultures.
 However, as essential as it is, the interpretation of equality among individuals and groups can be subject to various ethical, social or religious views.
 Algorithmic decision-making can perpetuate social biases by discriminating against individuals because of their membership in certain social groups.
-As \citeA{ishida2020makes} explains, what makes discrimination morally wrong is the harm to the discriminatees, who will be worse off than they would be were it not for the discrimination in question.
-The main objective of algorithmic fairness is to design systems whose outputs are equally accurate for all subsets of the population \cite{canetti2019soft}, even though improvement of algorithmic fairness might come at a cost of lower overall accuracy on a particular test set \cite{martinez2019fairness}.
+As \shortciteA{ishida2020makes} explains, what makes discrimination morally wrong is the harm to the discriminatees, who will be worse off than they would be were it not for the discrimination in question.
+The main objective of algorithmic fairness is to design systems whose outputs are equally accurate for all subsets of the population \shortcite{canetti2019soft}, even though improvement of algorithmic fairness might come at a cost of lower overall accuracy on a particular test set \shortcite{martinez2019fairness}.
+The fairness and non-discrimination theme is strongly connected to promotion of human values, as fairness is one of the shared moral values across cultures.
+Also, assessment of algorithmic fairness supports human control of technology as users can appeal or opt out of the automatic decision making, if the process is not fair to them.
+It is also an efficient way of holding the designers and developers of automatic systems accountable, and therefore is connected to the accountability theme.